DylanColton/TodoListSite/README.md

 # Todo List Site

-The purpose of this project is to work with REST in a MEEN setting.
+The purpose of this project is to work with REST in a PEEN setting.

 I will attempt to develop this project with a very basic login to select which todo list you can view.